tresata/hackathon2015/README.md

 ## Data

-You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a random sample.
+You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a random 1% sample.

     /data/full
     /data/full_no_header
     /data/sample
     /data/sample_no_header

+The sample files are also available on the local file system:

+    /home/shared/hackathon_data_sample.bsv
+    /home/shared/hackathon_data_sample_no_header.bsv

 ## Resource Manager
 http://hackaton-master.datachambers.com:8088